Kleberstoff/TeamSpeak-Bots/README.md

 Most Scripts/Bots where uploaded Tested, yet I do not guarantee it being fail-safe or safe for use and will only provide partially support.<br /><br />

-<b>It is recommended, that you put the "TeamSpeak3" directory in your own, personal library.<<br />
+<b>It is recommended, that you put the "TeamSpeak3" directory in your own, personal library.</b>
 For example /var/libraries/.
 Don't forget to change the path in config.php<br />
 This will save space and makes it easier to update it for all scripts.<br />